The Ultimate Guide to Choosing the Right CMS: Pros and Cons of Top Content Management Systems

 Download

 Due to the complexity of the system, professional use of the CMS as a developer requires extensive specialized knowledge and ideally several years of experience in web development.
-For editors and authors, the system is relatively easy to use thanks to the individually scalable interface.
+For editors, the system is relatively easy to use thanks to the individually scalable interface.

 Using the Enterprise CMS usually means a longer training period for the website operator.
-If the huge functionality of TYPO3 is not needed for a website, a small, modular CMS is usually the better choice.
+If the huge functionality of Typo3 is not needed for a website, a smaller, modular CMS is usually the better choice.

-In principle, almost any conceivable web project can be realized with TYPO3.
+In principle, almost any conceivable web project can be realized with Typo3.
 Especially for large, complex websites, the system impresses with its clear and user-friendly design.
-TYPO3 is especially recommended if several authors access the backend and each of them creates many pages, possibly in different languages.
+Typo3 is especially recommended if several editors access the backend and each of them creates many pages, possibly in several languages.

 • Regular security updates ensure the highest level of security.